alantrrs/emp/README.md

 ### Empirical directory
 Empirical uses a directory to cache all the datasets downloaded and to save any files generated during the tests or experiments.
-You need to set this up:
+This defaults to ``~/empirical``.
+You can change this by doing:
 ```
 emp configure
 ```